Azure-Samples/azure-search-openai-demo/docs/deploy_existing.md

 ## Other Azure resources

-You can also use existing Azure AI Document Intelligence and Storage Accounts.
+You can also use existing Azure AI Storage Accounts.
 See `./infra/main.parameters.json` for list of environment variables to pass to `azd env set` to configure those existing resources.